massalabs/massa/docs/technical-doc/Endorsements.rst

 Simulation results
 ------------------
 Our simulations results show that with `F = 64`, `E = 16` and given 32 thread and a portion `beta = 1/3` of the stake controlled by the attacker, the probability of success of an attack is in the order of `1e-11`.
-You can find more details on this in the technical paper.
+You can find more details in the [technical paper](https://arxiv.org/abs/1803.09029).

 .. image:: simulation_result.png